 2. What information do we collect and why do we collect it?

 The main reason we will use personal information is to help us effectively carry out our charitable activities i.e. providing debt advice and money education to those in need.
-However, we also use personal data to help us raise funds to support our work, and to help us manage our staff and volunteers.
+However, we also use personal data to help us raise funds to support our work, and to help us manage our staff, agents and volunteers.

 We will always try to be clear, honest and open with you whenever we collect and use your personal data.
 The overview below summarises the different reasons why we may collect and use your data.
 We won’t use your personal information for all of these purposes, it will depend on the nature of your relationship with us.